 Homeostatic Sleep Drive

-- Exposing eyes to light during the day especially the morning increases melatonin at night and helps us feel sleepy at night.
+- Exposing eyes to light during the day, especially in the morning, increases melatonin at night and helps us feel sleepy.

 High exposure to blue light from screens affects melatonin uptake.
-Exposing eyes to light from screens in the evening decreases melatonin which means we feel less sleepy.
+Exposing eyes to light from screens in the evening decreases melatonin, meaning we feel less sleepy.

 - Have breakfast outside.
-Get out into the sun in the morning sunlight, rather than the evening light.
+Get out in the morning sunlight rather than the evening light.

 - Allow the sun to come through their blinds!

 - Ensure no screen time for at least an hour before bed.